Sripur Area: Subsidence

 Traditionally many underground collieries left a void after taking out the coal.
 As a result, almost all areas are facing subsidence.
 The entire stretch of Grand Trunk Road from Andal to Barakar passes through a subsidence-prone area.
 As per CMPDIL, there were 8 points of subsidence in the Sripur Area involving 1,046.92 hectares of land.

 Accident

-Amongst the major accidents in Indian coal mines in the post-independence period, only one has occurred in what is now the Sripur Area, On 14 March 1954, 10 persons were killed in an explosion of fire damp at Damra Colliery, then owned by Kalipahari Coal Comoany.
+Amongst the major accidents in Indian coal mines in the post-independence period, only one has occurred in what is now the Sripur Area, On 14 March 1954, 10 persons were killed in an explosion of fire damp at Damra Colliery, then owned by Kalipahari Coal Company.

 Migrants

 Prior to the advent of coal mining, the entire region was a low-productive rice crop area in what was once a part of the Jungle Mahals.
 The ownership of land had passed on from local adivasis to agricultural castes before mining started.
 However, the Santhals and the Bauris, referred to by the colonial administrators as "traditional coal cutters of Raniganj" remained attached to their lost land and left the mines for agricultural related work, which also was more remunerative.
 It forced the mine-owners to bring in outside labour, mostly from Bihar, Odisha and Uttar Pradesh.
 In time the migrants dominated the mining and industrial scenario.
 The pauperization and alienation of the adivasis has been a major point of social concern.